 The time half bandwidth product is NW where N is the length of the sequence and [–W,W] is the effective bandwidth of the sequence.
 In constructing Slepian sequences, you choose the desired sequence length and bandwidth 2W.
 Both the sequence length and bandwidth affect how many Slepian sequences have concentration ratios near one.
 As a rule, there are 2NW – 1 Slepian sequences with energy concentration ratios approximately equal to one.
 Beyond 2NW – 1 Slepian sequences, the concentration ratios begin to approach zero.
 Common choices for the time half bandwidth product are: 2.5, 3, 3.5, and 4.

-You can specify the bandwidth of the Slepian sequences in Hz by defining the time half bandwidth product as NW/Fs, where Fs is the sampling frequency.
+You can specify the bandwidth of the Slepian sequences in hertz by defining the time half bandwidth product as NW/Fs, where Fs is the sample rate.